pschool-in/curriculum/content/grammar/new-topics/article-4.md

  Names of materials-
  We wear clothes made of cotton ( not the cotton)

+ We use indefinite article to certain quantifiers like - "few", "little" to show that the quantity of the thing is small, but it adds lot of value or is of great  importance.

+For example:
+1. Mrudula was never lonely, she made " a few" good friends while she was in university.

+2. My grandfather needs "a little" help with sorting his medicines.

+Similarly, indefinite article is also used for words like "few", "little" when words like "only" or "just" are used.

+For example:
+1. Ramesh made "just a few" mistakes in his test.
+2. There is "only a little" icecream left in the fridge.

 ## Drag and Drop

  Drag and drop the appropriate word to complete the sentence.